Braves rally on d'Arnaud's 3-run double, beat Mets 11-10 - WHIZ News

 UP NEXT

 Atlanta RHP Touki Toussaint will make his first start since April 20, 2019, when he gave up seven earned runs at Cleveland in 1 1/3 innings, on Saturday night.
 Toussaint will at least temporarily move into the rotation spot left vacant when Mike Foltynewicz was designated for assignment this week.
-Toussaint gave up six runs in 2 2/3 innings in relief at Tampa Bay on Monday and could throw as many as 65 to 75 pitches.
 RHP Michael Wacha (1-0, 1.80) will make his second start for the Mets.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports